waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - NPC Verification: Do not assume an NPC is static or present based on a single turn's observation; use stun_npc or re-verify if they seem to disappear.
 - Lighthouse Layout: The lighthouse has many split levels and floor warps; exploration is key to finding the correct path up.
 - Battle Strategy: Use battle_strategist_v2 for all trainer battles to ensure consistent performance.
 - Warp Verification: (16, 7) and (17, 7) on 4F are marked as warps in the game state but do not trigger upon stepping.
-They are likely not the intended path up.
+They may be exits to a balcony (try walking off the map).
+- Section Connectivity: 4F sections (East, Middle, West) are connected by a gap in the walls at y=14.

 # Berry Knowledge
 - Standard BERRY: 0/7.